Fender Size Guide

 How to set up boat fenders

-Fenders need to be deployed in a proper fashion paying due care and attention to the spacing and height of the fenders and an assessment of how many of the total should be round rather than cylindrical fenders.
+Fenders need to be deployed in a proper fashion, paying due care and attention to the spacing and height of the fenders and assessing what proportion should be round rather than cylindrical fenders.

-When mooring alongside another yacht (rafting up) an extra fender or two amidships will be required for adequate protection.
-An extra round fender deployed fore and aft will help to take up the increased gap between the topsides.
+When mooring alongside another yacht (rafting up), an extra fender or two amidships will be required for adequate protection.
+An additional round fender deployed fore and aft will help to fill the increased gap between the topsides.

-Hang fenders so that they are always just clear of the water or higher where required because of the pontoon height.
+Hang fenders so they are always clear of the water or even higher when required by the pontoon height.
 Secure the fender lanyards to strong, deck level anchorage points.
 Avoid using lifelines or guard wires if possible because they are not designed to withstand the potential stresses and strains.
 A lower attachment point maintains the fender in position better by lessening the arc or swing.

 Cleaning Fenders

-Fender covers are washable and help to keep your fenders clean and grit free as well as protecting them from the elements.
+Fender covers are washable and help to keep your fenders clean and grit free, as well as protect them from the elements.